Shrinking U.S. Stinger missile supply faces re-stocking challenges

 The Stinger production line was closed in December 2020, said Pentagon spokesperson Jessica Maxwell.
 Since then, Raytheon Technologies won a contract in July 2021 to manufacture more Stingers, but mainly for international governments, according to the U.S. Army.
 The sole Stinger facility, in Arizona, only produces at a low rate.

-The Pentagon has not ordered new Stingers for about 18 years, but has ordered parts or made other efforts to increase its supply.
-For example, the Army is in the middle of a "service life extension plan" for some of its Stingers that were to become obsolete in 2023 and is extending what the military calls their "useful life" until 2030.
+The Pentagon has not ordered new Stingers for many years, but has ordered parts or made other efforts to increase its supply.
+For example, the Army is in the midst of a "service life extension plan" for some of its Stingers that were to become obsolete in 2023 and is extending what the military calls their "useful life" until 2030.

-The Pentagon, which has thrown together weekly meetings to discuss surging weapons demand from Eastern Europe, met with a group of eight defense-contractor chief executives in mid-April to discuss the supply of weapons to Ukraine, including the Stinger.
+The Pentagon, which has thrown together weekly meetings to discuss surging weapons demand from Eastern Europe, met with a group of eight defense contractor CEOs in mid-April to talk over the supply of weapons to Ukraine, including the Stinger.

 Two sources familiar with the meeting said Raytheon CEO Greg Hayes noted that it can require six to 12 months to restart a munitions production line.

-"We've been working with the Department of Defense for the last couple of weeks," Hayes said.
-"Some of the components are no longer commercially available, and so we're going to have to go out and redesign some of the electronics in the missile of the seeker head.
-That's going to take us a little bit of time."

-Hayes said he could ramp up production in 2022, but larger replenishments will be in 2023 or 2024.

-At the meeting of CEOs earlier this month, industry executives voiced reservations about increasing weapons production.
-One chief executive said that when the Ukraine war winds down, they do not want to be stuck with warehouses full of unsellable inventory without a guaranteed buyer, three people familiar with the discussion said.
+At the CEO meeting, industry executives voiced reservations about increasing weapons production.
+One CEO said that when the Ukraine war winds down, they do not want to be stuck with warehouses full of unsellable inventory without a guaranteed buyer, three people familiar with the discussion said.

 Congress also wants more Stingers, or at least something that can do the same job.